Definition & Disambiguation

 An agentic AI system with access to your file system, email, and a web browser — and no runtime policy enforcement — is not a productivity tool.
 It is an open pivot point.

-The AISecOps discipline as defined on this site is the set of principles, patterns, and controls required to deploy these systems safely in production environments.
+The AISecOps discipline as defined on this site is the set of principles, patterns, and controls required to deploy these systems safely in production environments — with explicit separation between planning, evaluation, approval, execution, and audit.

 Side-by-Side Comparison